Catalogue of Flat-Band Stoichiometric Materials: Database of Flat Bands Materials

 For determining band flatness, we rely on calculations where the spin-orbit coupling (SOC) is neglected.
-While SOC plays an important role in the topological features near the Fermi level, it does not drastically alter the band structure nor the density of states around the Fermi energy $E_F$ $\pm 2{\rm eV}$ region where we focus our search.
+While SOC plays an important role in the topological features near the Fermi level, it does not drastically alter the band structure nor the DOS around the Fermi energy $E_F$ $\pm 2{\rm eV}$ region where we focus our search.
 For each ICSD entry, our database provides the ab-initio paramagnetic-phase electronic band structure along paths made of straight lines in the Brillouin zone connecting high symmetry points (" high symmetry lines ").
-Irrespective of its length, each high symmetry line is defined by the point group of the material space group and each of its segment is discretized into 20 equally distant $k$-points (\ie points in the BZ).
-Since we are interested in low-energy physics, we focus our investigations on the flatness of the two highest/lowest occupied/empty bands around $E_F$, which in turn is reached when the occupation number of bands equals the number of valence electrons.
+Each high symmetry line is well defined in every space group (SG) and it has been discretized, irrespective of its length, into 20 equally distant $k$-points (\ie points in the BZ).
+Since we are interested in low-energy physics, we focus our investigations on the flatness of the two highest/lowest occupied/empty bands around $E_F$, which in turn is reached when the occupation number of bands equals half the number of valence electrons.
+While paramagnetic calculations would failed to capture (anti-)ferromagnetic ground states, we discuss in \sirefappmagflat\ four representative ferromagnetic compounds.
+Our ferromagnetic calculations both matches the experimental results and while preserving the flat bands obtained in the paramagnetic calculations remain near the Fermi level.

 As motivated in Section~\ref{sec:introduction}, we investigate bands that are flat in \emph{parts} of (but not necessarily over the entire) the BZ.
 Thus for each ICSD entry, we search for \emph{flat-band segments}: a series of $L$ consecutive $k$-points along the high symmetry lines of the band structure (we use $L=10, 20, 30, 40$ or $50$), where the energy band width is smaller than a tunable threshold $\omega$ (ranging from $25 {\rm meV}$ to $150 {\rm meV}$).
 The number of such flat segments for every band analyzed provides a convenient signature of band flatness.
-In Appendix~\ref{app:bsflatsegment}, we provide a full discussion of the definition, the algorithm and the statistics of flat-band segments around $E_F$.
+In \sirefappbsflatsegment, we provide a full discussion of the definition, the algorithm and the statistics of flat-band segments around $E_F$.